 Your Marketing Costs May Not Be Included

-When you work with a real estate agent in Southern California, you’ll need to know exactly what you are getting.
+When you work with a real estate agent in Greater Los Angeles, you’ll need to know exactly what you are getting.
 Some agents list and wait, while others are full-service, pulling out all of the stops.
-If you decide to list your house in Southern California, look for a premium agent or be prepared to pay for some of the marketing yourself.
+If you decide to list your house in Greater Los Angeles, look for a premium agent or be prepared to pay for some of the marketing yourself.
 Professional photography, staging, signage, premium ads, and open houses aren’t always included.
 Many sellers will end up paying for these services themselves in order to sell the house in a reasonable amount of time.

 Selling Timeframes Can Vary

 Just because your neighbor’s house sold in a week, doesn’t mean yours will too.
-When you list your house on the Southern California MLS, there is no way of knowing when the house will close.
+When you list your house on the Greater Los Angeles MLS, there is no way of knowing when the house will close.
 It could be days, weeks, or months.
 For some sellers, they don’t end up finding a buyer at all and they are forced to take their home off the market.
-Listing a house in Southern California can be very frustrating for homeowners who want to sell their houses quickly.
+Listing a house in Greater Los Angeles can be very frustrating for homeowners who want to sell their houses quickly.
 It can be difficult for families who are forced to live in limbo while they wait for a buyer.
 With a direct sale to Homesmith Group, you’ll know exactly when the closing will take place.

 Sales Can Fall Through